ram-ku/Pythagorean_theorem/README.md

 This is an animation of Pythagorean theorem that you would see on the wikipedia site for pythagorean theorem. http://en.wikipedia.org/wiki/Pythagorean_theorem#mediaviewer/File:Pythagoras-2a.gif This animation is implemented in haskell using the Data.Active library.
-This animation is smoother than the one on the wikipedia
+This animation is smoother than the one on wikipedia

 To run: